 Diamba Sud, covers an area of 53.2km2 and is located ~2km to the west of the Senegal Mali Shear Zone ("SMSZ"), a major regional structure that host numerous multimillion-ounce world class gold deposits including: B2Gold's 7.6Moz Fekola mine, Barrick's 18Moz Loulo-Gounkoto complex and Allied Gold's Sadiola and Yatela mines.
-Diamba Sud lies just 7km to the west of the 5.5Moz Barrick's Gounkoto mine and to the immediate east of the privately owned 0.5Moz Karakaene mine.
+Diamba Sud lies just 7km to the west of Barrick's 5.5Moz Gounkoto mine and to the immediate east of the privately owned 0.5Moz Karakaene mine.